open-web3-stack/guardian/packages/example-guardian/README.md

 ```

-####  Loan collater ratio drop Simulation
+####  Loan collateral ratio drop Simulation

-The Loan collater ratio drop simulation script will work only for your local **Karura** testnet, you should ensure that it's running.
+The Loan collateral ratio drop simulation script will work only for your local **Karura** testnet, you should ensure that it's running.

 To use simulation you need to clone the repository and run the simulation script:
 ```shell=